Vasileios-Bellos/BloomingRose/README.md

 | `Home` / `End` | Jump to first / last frame |
 | `q` / `x` / `Esc` | Quit |
 | Mouse drag | Rotate view |

+## Standalone App Installer (Windows)

+`BloomingRoseGUI_installer.exe` installs a compiled standalone version of the interactive GUI that runs without MATLAB or any installation prerequisites.
+The installer will automatically download and install the MATLAB Runtime (R2025b) if it is not already present on the system.

+## Web GUI

+A browser-based port of the interactive GUI is also [available as a live demo](https://vasileios-bellos.github.io/BloomingRose/).
+Built with Three.js, it reproduces the full parameter control panel with real-time 3D rendering, all scene presets and 31 custom colormaps, and mouse/touch orbit controls.
+The underlying parametric surface computations, Bézier stem, Frenet-frame sepals, and thorn placement are all ported from the MATLAB source.

 ## Technical Details